justinl99/windows-11-web/README.md

-# Windows 11 made with Svelte
+# Windows 11 on the web

 This project uses Svelte, TypeScript, Vite, ESLint, Prettier and Windi CSS.